zhaff/CleanWP/README.md

 4. Click "Click here to replace all" to clean the files
 5. Enjoy!

-For now, it will only scan all index.php files.
+For now, it will only scan all index.php files in both parent and all sub-directories.

 ## Sample malware or malicious codes